Email Marketing for Musicians: How to Build a Mailing List

 Obviously, this is a very basic form.
 But, it will get the job done.
 If you’re on WordPress, there are free plugins that you can integrate with MailChimp to create a more aesthetically pleasing form.

 One of which, MailChimp for WordPress, will allow you to sync your MailChimp account and setup customs forms with a few pre-built form themes.
-I won’t go into full detail on how to set that up here, but if you’re interested, this post will show you how to do it.

 Collect emails manually and import them